 Kwanwoo Lee, an Associate in the electrical and computer technologies practice, serves on the Board of Directors for the Asian American Bar Association (AABA) of Chicago.
 The AABA encourages and promotes professional growth of its members, serves the Asian American Pacific communities, and fosters the exchange of ideas and information among its members and the public.

 Partner Jeremy Protas served on the Board of Directors for the National LGBT Bar Association from 2010-2017, and served as the Association’s President in 2015.
-Mr. Protas founded and implemented a successful “Small Group Outings” program to maintain a cohesive environment as the Firm grows.
+Jeremy founded and implemented a successful “Small Group Outings” program to maintain a cohesive environment as the firm grows.
 The program pairs partners and associates from varying practice groups, to get better acquainted with their colleagues.
 This increased comradeship has benefited project staffing, because matters increasingly involve cross technical disciplines and demand the experience of multiple practice groups.
 He also advocates for LGBT inclusion and support in the workplace to ensure all attorneys, professionals, and staff are celebrated and retained in the legal profession.

 Partner Jennifer Burnette is a member of the Women’s Board of the Adler Planetarium, supporting women and their successes in science and engineering.
 The mission of the Women's Board includes advocacy in science education and research programs for women and minorities.